leandrosardi/commonsjs/README.md

 # Overview of Version 1.0.2

-Here are listed each one of the functions added in the version 1.0.2 of **CommonsJs**.
+Here are listed each one of the functions added in the version 1.0.2 of **Commons.Js**.

 ## commonsJs.escapeHTML
 Replaces every HTML reserved char by its regarding HTML entity.